 Real Estate & Property

-- act as an expert witness in legal proceedings
+- acting as a client’s supporter or standing as an expert witness during legal proceedings

 Key skills and interests

-To become a property valuer, you would need:
+To become a building surveyor, you would need:

 Working hours and conditions